Appendix Vergiliana: Dirae ("Curses")

 This poem in 103 hexameter lines is a series of curses by a dispossessed farmer on the veteran who has usurped his land.
 The tradition of curse poetry goes back to the works of Archilochus and Hipponax.
 The poem may have connections to the Hellenistic Arae of Euphorion of Chalcis, but it is also very much in the pastoral tradition of Theocritus and the Eclogues.
 The poem opens pastorally by addressing Battarus, a friend whose farm has also been confiscated and describing the actions of the soldier called Lycurgus.
 First the speaker curses the plants on the farm with bareness and then asks the forests to burn before Lycurgus destroys them with his axe.
 He then prays to Neptune for a flood to destroy the farm and for the land to turn into a swamp.
 The poem ends with a farewell to his farm and his lover, Lydia.

-Lydia ("Lydia")
+Lydia

 This hexameter lament in 80 lines was connected to the Dirae because of the mention of Lydia in that poem but is probably an independent piece.
 It also has a pastoral setting and is in the tradition of Theocritus' amatory idylls and Latin love elegy.
-It begins with the poet saying he envies the countryside which Lydia inhabits and describes his pain at his separation from her.
+It begins with the poet saying he envies the countryside which a woman named Lydia inhabits and describes his pain at his separation from her.
 He looks to the animal world and the astronomical world with their amorous pairings and feels despair at the passing of the golden age.
 He describes the love of Jupiter and Juno, Venus and Adonis, and Aurora.
 He ends with the impossible wish to have been born in a better age.